panzerdp/dmitripavlutin.com/content/posts/074-import-alt/index.md

 First, you have to write the import names `import { }`.
 At this step, the IDE cannot give any suggestions about the available names to import.

 Then you continue writing `from './stringUtils'`.
-Then *move back to curly brackets and expand autocomplete to select the names to import*.
+Then *move back to curly brackets* and expand autocomplete to select the names to import.

 Despite all the good things about ES2015 modules, the import module syntax makes difficult to use autocomplete.